-Disclaimer: This is a review of the second novel in a series and therefore may contain spoilers relating to the first novel.
+Disclaimer: This is a review of the second novel in a series and may contain spoilers for the first novel.

 [Cainsville] was a small, insular community, still ‘fond of the old ways,’ as the elders liked to say. … A strange little town.
 And I adored it.